A study plan:

 o Recording lectures.

 o Group study

 o Taping notes after writing them.

-It is important to know that one person can be a combination of tactile, visual and auditory and can benefit from a combination of the methods.
-Not all methods of studying works for everyone even if they do fall under one of these categories.
+It is essential to know that one person can be tactile, visual, and auditory and can benefit from a combination of the methods.
+Not all forms of studying work for everyone, even if they do fall under one of these categories.
 It is important to try each method until they find one that works for them.
-Learners/students can also modify methods to suit their individual needs.
+Learners/students can also modify processes to suit their individual needs.

 Tip for procrastinators:

 Research has shown that if you start and do just a few minutes of a project, the few minutes of activity create an anxious brain that refuses to rest and that drives you to come back and finish it.

 Our brains tend to shut down and forget about an activity the moment we complete it.
 But on the opposite side, if you are somehow “prevented” from completing an activity, your anxious mind quietly nags you till you have finished what you started.

 So procrastinators just start- and do for a few minutes.